Mini Cooper Insurance Rates

 Wyoming | $1,084 | -$136 | -11.1% |

-Opting for high physical damage deductibles could save up to $470 every year, while buying higher liability limits will cost you more.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $268 extra every year.
+Opting for high physical damage deductibles can save as much as $470 each year, whereas increasing liability limits will increase rates.
+Going from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $268 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year